CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 - Created a *Language* resource
 - Created a new project
 - Edited the knowledge base
-- Trained and test the knowledge base
+- Trained and tested the knowledge base
 - Created a bot for the knowledge base

 ## You have successfully completed this lab.